home-assistant/addons/deconz/README.md

 The device address of your ConBee/RaspBee.

 If you're using Hass.io you may find the correct value for this on the `Hass.io -> System -> Host system -> Hardware` page.
+It is recommended to use a "by-id" path to the device if one exists, as it is not subject to change if other devices are added to the system.

-In most cases this is one of the following:
+In most cases this looks like one of the following:

+- `"/dev/serial/by-id/usb-dresden_elektronik_ingenieurtechnik_GmbH_ConBee_II_XXXXXXXX-if00"` (and similar for RaspBee and the original ConBee, replace `XXXXXXXX` with the value you see in your above mentioned hardware page)
 - `"/dev/ttyUSB0"`
 - `"/dev/ttyAMA0"`
 - `"/dev/ttyACM0"`